python-greenlet/greenlet/docs/api.rst

       object's ``f_back`` attributes. ``gr_frame`` is non-None only for suspended greenlets; it is None if the greenlet is dead, not yet started, or currently executing.

+      .. warning:: Greenlet stack introspection is fragile on CPython 3.12 and later.
+The frame objects of a suspended greenlet are not safe to access as-is, but must be adjusted by the greenlet package in order to make traversing ``f_back`` links not crash the interpreter, and restored to their original state when resuming the greenlet.
+         This is all handled transparently as long as you obtain references to greenlet frames only via the ``gr_frame`` attribute and you finish accessing them before the greenlet next resumes.
+If you obtain frames in other ways, or hold onto them across their greenlet's resumption, you must set the ``gr_frames_always_exposed`` attribute in order to make that safe.

+   .. autoattribute:: gr_frames_always_exposed

+      Writable boolean indicating whether this greenlet will take extra action, each time it is suspended, to ensure that its frame objects are always safe to access.
+Normally such action is only taken when an access to the ``gr_frame`` attribute occurs, which means you can only safely walk a greenlet's stack in between accessing ``gr_frame`` and resuming the greenlet.
+This is relevant only on CPython 3.12 and later; earlier versions still permit writing the attribute, but because their frame objects are safe to access regardless, such writes have no effect and the attribute always reads as true.

    .. autoattribute:: parent